rtm516/GeyserMC-wiki/FAQ.md

 ## How can Bedrock players hold items in their offhand?

 You can use the command `/geyser offhand`, which will swap the item in their main hand and offhand.
+There is also a setting you can enable in the config (`emote-offhand-workaround`) to allow Bedrock players to perform an emote in order to switch their main hand and off hand.

 ## How do I include players in commands when using Floodgate?
 If there is a prefix on Floodgate players, you must include the prefix in the name.
 Floodgate also replaces all spaces in names with underscores, so be sure to replace any spaces with underscores when executing the command.
 If this does not work, put double-quotes around the name.